My Background, experience and training - Dogs and other animals

 Later, I worked as a commercial animal nutritionist based in North Yorkshire, followed by some years back in academia at the University of Nottingham.
 That was followed by work at VetUK, during which time I become the company contact for training and behaviour related enquires.
 This lead me to start studying dog behaviour and training, for work and also for my own interest.

 Fast forward a few years and I decided to work full time with animals.
-Starting out helping people with dog training on a casual basis through to studying for formal qualifications (OCN recognised) in dog training and behaviour and running classes and 1-2-1 consultations as well as the PAWS certification for Animal Assisted Interventions.
+Starting out helping people with dog training on a casual basis through to studying for formal qualifications (OCN recognised) level 3 and 4 in dog training and behaviour and running classes and 1-2-1 consultations as well as the PAWS certification for Animal Assisted Interventions.

 I have taken a number of courses, regularly attend webinars and read lots as I believe it is important that I can teach and interact with clients and also that my knowledge of how dogs learn is up to date.
 The world of canine and animal psychology is changing at a tremendous rate right now and I feel it is my duty to keep up with these changes in order to offer the best possible training and outcomes to my clients - both two and four legged.